Junikab/llm-job-finder/DESIGN.md

   - web/ — React/Vite web app
 - packages/
   - scraper/ — Playwright + Cheerio-based Jora scraper
+  - shared-types/ — Shared API types used by both server and web (CVAnalysis, JobItem, RankedJob, SavedJob)

 ## 4. High-Level Architecture
 - Client (web or curl) uploads a CV and form fields to the server.